IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Please use ``@JvmSetting(key = JvmSettings.XXX, value = "")`` annotation on a test method or
 a test class to set and clear the property automatically.

+To set arbitrary system properties for the current test, a similar extension ``@SystemProperty(key = "", value = "")`` has been added.

+Both extensions will ensure the global state of system properties is non-interfering for test executions.
+Tests using these extensions will be executed in serial.

 Observing Changes to Code Coverage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^